Noopur Tiwari: Smashboard

 Smashboard is a non-profit that is creating an online global community of feminists to fight patriarchal violence.

 The objective is to facilitate the reporting of cases of sexual violence through technology.
 Smashboard aims to bring together support systems for people who are victims of sexual violence by offering them a space for discussion, security and protection.

 Smashboard offers four tools: a map of the world referencing all the structures and associations dedicated to women; easy access to lawyers, psychologists, and journalists looking for testimonies and victims wishing to speak out; and finally, securing testimonials and data via the blockchain.

-This latest innovation is aimed at allowing victims and survivors to find help in secure, transparent and anonymous way.
-The technology also helps women record evidence with an indelible timestamp.
-This would eventually help them while dealing with the police and judicial authorities.
+The innovation is intended to enable victims and survivors to seek assistance anonymously and to document evidence using timestamped records.
+The technology allows users to create records that may be used when reporting incidents to law enforcement and judicial authorities.

 Personal life

 Tiwari went to St Anthony's School, Agra.
 She studied at Miranda House and Jawaharlal Nehru University.